 CHCI’s Public Policy Fellowship Program requires one letter of recommendation.
 You should identify and ask your recommender for a letter as early as possible in your application process.
 Be mindful of who you identify as a potential provider – we look at each letter to be sure the provider indicates having a positive working relationship with you and speaks well to your interests in public policy.
 The application is limited to one letter of recommendation.
 We do not guarantee that any additional letters will be considered as part of your application review.
 If you are still interested in providing more than one letter of recommendation, you may ask additional providers to forward their letter to email@example.com after receiving an invitation to interview.

 When should I apply?

 We encourage all applicants to apply as early as possible to allow for us to facilitate the review process more easily and to avoid any technical issues.
 We also only send application reminders and updates to those individuals who have started an application in the system.
-Please note, the application system shuts down at 11:59 pm on January 23, 2022 and will no longer be accessible after that time.
+Please note, the application system shuts down at 11:59 pm Eastern Time on December 22, 2022 and will no longer be accessible after that time.

 Is there an interview involved?

 CHCI utilizes two rounds of interviews in the selection process.